Two Tenure Track Assistant Professors Search - 2020

 About the Department/College/University/Northwest Arkansas Area

 The College of Engineering consists of eight departments that offer BS degrees in nine disciplines, MS degrees in ten disciplines, and a PhD degree in Engineering with several concentrations.
 The undergraduate enrollment in the college currently stands at 3490 and the graduate enrollment stands at 949.

 The CSCE Department offers BS and MS degrees in Computer Science and in Computer Engineering as well as PhD degrees in Engineering with Computer Science or Computer Engineering as concentrations.
-The department consists of 18 full-time faculty members and is housed in the state-of-the-art J.B.
+The department consists of 20 full-time faculty members and is housed in the state-of-the-art J.B.
 Hunt Transport Services Inc. Center for Academic Excellence with modern faculty offices, laboratories suitable for computational research, and classrooms.
 The Department is active in research.
 There are four endowed chairs in the Department.
 Four of our faculty members are NSF CAREER award recipients.
-In addition, the Department is a strong participant in the University’s High Performance Computing (HPC) Center that allows its students and faculty access to additional computing resources.
+For more information about the department, visit http://computer-science-and-computer-engineering.uark.edu.

 The University of Arkansas is an equal opportunity, affirmative action institution.
 The university welcomes applications without regard to age, race/color, gender (including pregnancy), national origin, disability, religion, marital or parental status, protected veteran status, military service, genetic information, sexual orientation or gender identity.
 Persons must have proof of legal authority to work in the United States on the first day of employment.
 All applicant information is subject to public disclosure under the Arkansas Freedom of Information Act.